openhab/openhabian/README.md

 * Connect to the Samba network share with `openhab:habopen`
 * enjoy!

-You may need to change the timezone setting through ssh and `sudo raspi-config`.
+You may need to change the timezone setting through ssh and `sudo raspi-config` (Default is *GMT+01:00*).
 Besides that, you should be able to start working with openHAB 2 without further ssh contact.

 Please note, that openHABian is a custom Raspbian image with certain preinstalled and preconfigured components.
 After initial setup use like a normal Linux system - refer to [docs/RaspberryPi](http://docs.openhab.org/installation/rasppi.html) and [docs/LinuxInstallation](http://docs.openhab.org/installation/linux.html) for further details.